Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Dataset Construction

 \subsection{Reasoning Trace Construction}

-Starting from the processed data above, we apply an automatic pipeline that constructs Conan-style video–text interleaved reasoning traces with the assistance of a strong reasoning LLM, \emph{Kimi K2}~\cite{team2025kimi}.
-Figure~\ref{Fig:data_example} a) illustrates the pipeline.
-The core loop proceeds as follows: \begin{itemize} \item We first sample $16$ frames uniformly from the raw video and retain each frame's type label (evidence, contextual, or irrelevant). \item If all sampled frames are irrelevant, we select the action \textit{Random Frame Sampling}, which randomly samples $8$ new frames and continue the loop. \item If some sampled frames are evidence or contextual but the evidence proportion does not exceed a predefined retrieval threshold, we select the action \textit{Specific Frame Retrieval}, which uniformly retrieves $8$ frames within specific clips that contain evidence, and continue the loop. \item If the proportion of evidence frames exceeds the threshold, we terminate the loop by selecting \textit{Confident Question Answering} as the final action. \item For every loop iteration, in addition to the sampled frames and the chosen action, we prompt K2 with the frame types, the QA pair, dense frame descriptions, timestamps, and the action decision.
-K2 generates a coherent textual reasoning trace that (a) analyzes the QA and sampled frames, and (b) reaches the chosen action. \end{itemize}
+Starting from the processed data, we apply an automatic pipeline to construct Conan-style video-text interleaved reasoning traces with the assistance of a strong LLM, \emph{Kimi K2}~\cite{team2025kimi}, as illustrated in Figure~\ref{Fig:data_example}.
+The core loop proceeds as follows: \begin{itemize} \item We first sample $16$ frames uniformly from the raw video and retain each frame's type label (evidence, context, or distractor). \item If all frames are distractors, we select the action \textit{Random Frames Sampling}, which randomly samples $8$ new frames and continue the loop. \item If some sampled frames are evidence or context but the evidence proportion does not exceed a dynamic answering threshold at which K2 can reach the answer based on the acquired clues, we select the action \textit{Specific Frames Retrieval}, which uniformly retrieves $8$ frames within a single clip or multiple clips that contain evidence/context, and continue the loop. \item If the proportion of evidence frames exceeds the threshold, we terminate the loop by selecting \textit{Confident Question Answering} as the final action. \end{itemize} For every loop iteration, we prompt K2 with the chosen action, the frame types, the QA pair, dense frame descriptions, and timestamps to generate a coherent textual reasoning trace that a) analyzes the QA and sampled frames, and b) justifies the chosen action.
+More details are in Appendix~B.